fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 * GitHub: the git repository that we are going to use for our source code.
 You can use what you prefer, like Bitbucket.
 * Visual Studio Code: the cross-platform editor to write our .NET AWS Lambda application.

-# Create the AWS Elastic Beanstalk instance
+# Create the project on local machine
 First, we create the Beanstalk project that will host the application.
 In the AWS console, we can search for _Beanstalk_ and select the appropriate scope:

 <p align="center">